Today, as we continue our series on False Ideas that Christians believe, we are fact-checking statements about money and generosity.

 I think the assumption is that opening the books would be harder, or more confrontational, for those of means.
 I would suggest that this assumption is not true.
 As much as we would confront the person who dropped $25K on a big vacation, we could also confront the person who can’t pay their bills but buys drinks and snacks at the convenience story every day.
 After worship at Faith Church we have a sermon discussion class, and the day I preached this sermon, one person noted that for many people, the convenience store is basically their only option.
 They would love to be able to purchase in bulk, or organics, or other healthy options but their life situation simply doesn’t allow it.
 We do need to be sensitive to that.
 That said, I would submit that the larger point remains.
 We would do well to be people who have healthy, loving, gracious, but truthful and firm accountability for our financial decisions.

 Selfish spending and lack of generosity is in all of us.
 Rich and poor.
 And everyone in-between.
 Young people, older people.
 Teenagers who just got their first job, all the way up to older adults in retirement.
-We are all swimming in the waters of American capitalism and consumerism, and we have been sold a bill of goods that we will feel better if we buy, buy, buy and treat ourselves.
+We are all swimming in the waters of American capitalism and consumerism, and we have been sold a bill of goods by our culture that lies to us when it says we will feel better if we buy, buy, buy and treat ourselves.
 It does feel good for a while.
 But there is within all of us the empty self and it is insatiable, hungering for more and more stuff and experiences and clothing and vacations and coffee and it cannot be filled.
 You cannot buy happiness.
 We need to tend to our heart.
 Out of our heart flows greed.
 Money is not the issue.
 Greed is.

 This is why Jesus taught, “Where your treasure is, there your heart will be also.”
 Matthew 6:21.
 Therefore, he says, store up treasure in heaven.
 Because our hearts follow our treasure.
 Invest in God’s Kingdom, Jesus says, or seek first his Kingdom, and our hearts will more and more align with God’s heart